-Construction Best Management Practices and Monitoring for Fish, Wildlife, and Plant Species Habitats, and Natural Communities – requires a construction monitoring plan for sensitive biological resources and in-water construction activities, use of exclusion fencing around sensitive biological resources, and restricting in-water construction activities on the Sacramento River to September 1 through October 15 and in non-anadromous waters to June 1 through October 15.
+Construction Best Management Practices and Monitoring for Fish, Wildlife, and Plant Species Habitats, and Natural Communities – requires a construction monitoring plan for sensitive biological resources and in-water construction activities, use of exclusion fencing around sensitive biological resources, and restricting in-water construction activities on the Sacramento River to September 1 through October 15 and in non-anadromous waters from June 1 through October 15 to protect fish.
+These BMPs would limit direct impacts on sensitive natural communities because they would train construction workers on the importance of preserving sensitive natural communities outside of the construction footprint and require fencing of sensitive natural communities where avoidance is feasible.
+The BMPs would also restrict off-road driving in the construction area, where avoided sensitive natural communities could be damaged or destroyed.

-Operation
+Operations